 4 tbs apple juice

 23cm springform baking tin

 This recipe was devised with ‘strawberries and cream’ in mind.
-I avoided the richness of a New York-style cheesecake – too dense and rich for strawberries.
-A no-cook cheesecake would not have the robustness of a cooked cheesecake.
-A no-cook version using gelatin would not have the right texture – a bit too mousse-like.
+The dense richness of a New York-style cheesecake will overpower strawberries.
 This recipe is a perfect balance.
 It tastes like a cheesecake but has the lightness and creaminess of strawberries and cream.